OlegBoulanov/s3i/README.md

 Save C:\Users\current-user\AppData\Local\Temp\s3i\deployment.s3.amazonaws.com\useless.product/release/1/2/4/installer.json
 ```

-__Downgrading or change of product properties:__
+__Downgrading or change of product properties__

-Can be done the same way, as upgrading, but the version in the URL should be earlier than already installed, and the newer version of the product will be uninstalled first, and then the earlier version will be installed back.
+Can be done the same way, as upgrading, but the version in the URL should be earlier than already installed,
+and the newer version of the product will be uninstalled first, and then the earlier version will be installed back.

 __Uninstalling product:__

-To uninstall a product, delete (or comment out with semicolon) product `name = URL` entry from `[$products$]` section of the config file, and run s3i again.
+To uninstall a product, delete (or comment out with semicolon) product `name = URL` entry
+from `[$products$]` section of the config file, and run s3i again.

 ## Simple automation